Summary of the Review – Do We Recommend It?

-Personally, I’d try to do it a bit more often.
-Simply think of how long you’d use your coffee mugs without washing them out—not too long, right?
-That’s also why I rinse out the brewing unit with running water every day that I use the machine.
+Personally, I would do it a bit more often.
+Simply think of how long you would use your coffee mugs without washing them out – not too long, right?
+That is also why I rinse out the brewing unit with running water every day that I use the machine.
 Then I dry it and put it back in.
-But please don’t use any cleaning products.
+However, please don’t use any cleaning products.

-The brewing unit is identical to the ones you’ll find in the expensive Melitta automatic espresso machines.
-Here you can find an overview of all the Melitta machines that I’ve tested.
+The brewing unit is identical to the ones you will find in the expensive Melitta automatic espresso machines.
+(Here you can find my review of the Melitta Caffeeo CI.)
 The red button will release the slider.
 Slide the unit up and to the left to remove it.

-But the biggest advantage is certainly that it’s more hygienic.
+However, the biggest advantage of a removable brewing unit is that it is certainly more hygienic.

-If you can’t put the unit back into the machine, check to ensure that the lever is raised and that you’ve turned off the Melitta Caffeo Solo by using the front switch.
-That helps avoid jams.
-In some cases, you may need to grease the movable parts, but that’s something you should need to do just once a year, tops.
+If you are struggling to put the unit back into the machine, check to ensure that the lever is raised and that you have turned off the Melitta Caffeo Solo by using the front switch.
+This helps avoid jams.
+In some cases, you may need to grease the movable parts, but that is something you should need to do just once a year, tops.

 Review Summary and Rating – Melitta Caffeo Solo

-The Caffeo Solo is definitely not meant for large families.
-It’s a machine for 1 or 2 people at the most.
+The Melitta Caffeo Solo is definitely not meant for large families.
+It is a machine for one or two people at the most.
 Its smaller size also means that it also fits well in smaller kitchens.
-This automatic espresso machine contains the same technology as you’ll find in Melitta’s expensive machines, which makes it a good option for people looking to save some money.
+This automatic espresso machine contains the same technology that you will find in Melitta’s expensive machines, which makes it a good option for people looking to save some money.